Florian-BACHO/EvSpikeSim/docs/source/getting_started.rst

 Getting Started
 ===============

-This tutorial introduces the basics of EvSpikeSim, from linkinng your project with the library to creating and running your first Spiking Neural Network (SNN).
+This tutorial introduces the basics of EvSpikeSim, from linking your project with the library to creating and running your first Spiking Neural Network (SNN).

 .. contents:: Table of Contents